CodeReviewDAO/dxd_codereview/Reviews/60 - Financial crime prevention tool/1 - Efficient-query the casper blockchain/README.md

 While the Acceptance Criteria of "Have a working GraphQL API to successfully query all transactions from/to a given wallet to easily run the API" is minimally met, and the project provides additional functionality in a REST API and includes helpful testing/configuration UIs, the project falls severely short in providing the necessary documentation required to properly set up and run the project, or to properly use the provided APIs.
 Those APIs where for the usage parameters were correctly inferred by Reviewer and thus tested, operated correctly.
-However several others, Reviewer was never able to test.
-Since the untestable
-APIs were part of the REST API and thus outside of the Acceptance Criteria for this milestone, the "API Endpoints work without error" will "PASS with notes".
-Reviewer recommends addressing the identified deficiencies before a next milestone submission.

 Requirement | Finding
 ------------ | -------------
-Project builds and runs without errors | FAIL Documentation provides sufficient installation/execution instructions | FAIL Project functionality meets/exceeds acceptance criteria and operates without error | FAIL API Endpoints work without error | PASS with notes
+Project builds and runs without errors | FAIL Documentation provides sufficient installation/execution instructions | FAIL Project functionality meets/exceeds acceptance criteria and operates without error | PASS with notes API Endpoints work without error | PASS with notes

 # Unit / Automated Testing